Drum roll, please!

 My Happiness Project a Year in Review

 I started a couple of themes thinking—at first—that I would derive pleasure from them.
 This turned out not to be the case.
-However, even my discarded themes turned out to be marvelous lessons in happiness.
+However, even my discarded themes became marvelous lessons in happiness.

-These were the themes: one was getting a library card from the Community College and the other was painting rocks for a benevolent project called the Kindness Rock Project.
+These were the themes I discarded: one was getting a library card from the Community College and the other was painting rocks for a benevolent project called the Kindness Rock Project.

-On one another occasion, I purposefully went looking for a rock.
-It is when I discovered I really had no genuine interest in the project aside from maybe doing it once with my Littles as a project.
+On one another occasion, I purposefully went looking for one of her pieces.
+It is at this time I discovered I really had no genuine interest in this endeavor aside from maybe doing it once with my Littles as a craft idea.

 From these two—seemingly—duds, I still learned a valuable lesson.
 I would much prefer to try something and discover it was not for me—or I had no genuine interest in the first place—than to nurse regrets from not having tried at all.